Argennon-Project/csgot/docs/intro.md

 ### Relations

 In mathematics, relations can be thought of as a generalization for functions, where one input may correspond to multiple outputs.
-As an example, assume the following constraint:
+Assume the following
+constraint:

 ```go
     z === x + 2*y